 I love to use the computer after I’ve done a fresh Windows installation on my computer.
 It is fast and there’s no problem at all!
 Windows system stability is the most important.
 Whenever Windows got infected by a destructive virus that embeds itself to EXE files such as JambanMu, the best thing to do is to format the hard disk and reinstall Windows.
 There are around nearly 1000 executable (.exe) files inside Windows folder and if most of them are being infected by virus, I can guarantee that Windows won’t be stable anymore even after doing a Windows repair.
 Using an antivirus to disinfect the infected executable files doesn’t necessarily mean you can run it again because it may be corrupted.
 For programs that you are unable to run, reinstalling them multiple times will cause the stability and performance of it to drop.

 So, protecting Windows operating system files and also some common known folder in Program Files is very important in order to maintain stability.
 I stumbled on a free security program that is able to keep your operating system stable and protect important programs, documents and files from deletion.
-System Protect is a free and simple to use software that helps keep your Windows operating system stable by protecting them against accidental or intentional deletion by viruses, human mistakes or even from your kids.

 After installing System Protect, it automatically protects the so-called “system files”.
 The list of recognized and protected system files for Windows XP, Vista and 7 are in an encrypted definition file BIN_SPDATA.SDF located in the program’s folder.
 Any attempt to delete the system files that is listed under the definition will be instantly blocked and notified if the protection options are active.